Floor Area Ratio (FAR) Zoning Calculations

 FIND THE FAR FOR YOUR ZONE

 The local zoning codes will identify what the FAR or Floor Area Ratio is for your zoning district.
-Depending on the district, specific property conditions, and proposed building use, these may be easier or more complicated to figure out.
+Depending on the district, specific property conditions, and proposed building use.
+In different cases these may be easier or more complicated to figure out.
+For example a mixed use building may have a different FAR for each use.

 FAR CHEAT SHEET